-Note: Later, the ID is used on the server to ensure that the current user matches the user who is associated with the execution in the CitizenScriptInfo table.
+Later, the ID is used on the server to ensure that the current user matches the user who is associated with the execution in the CitizenscriptInfo table.
 The ID also ensures that the execution is not completed.

 - title.
 (Mandatory) The title to be displayed in the header.
-You can translate the property by using the formatMessage for react-intl. - isLoginOrSignupAllowed.
+You can convert the property by using the formatMessage for react-intl. - isLoginorSignupAllowed.
 If the property is true when Save and exit is clicked and the user is not logged in, the log-in screen is displayed.
 The default value is True. - isPartialSubmissionAllowed.
 Specifies that partially completed scripts can be submitted.
 The corresponding option must be added to the header.
-The default value is False.
+The default value is False. - onExit.

-- onExit.
 Specifies what happens when a user exits the script without saving.
-By default, it goes to the home page. - onFinish.
+By default, it goes to the home page.

+- onFinish.
 Specifies what happens when the last page of the script is submitted.
 By default, it goes to the home page. - onPartialSubmission.
 Specifies what happens when a partial script is submitted.
-By default, it saves the current page and then starts the OnFinish handler. - onSaveAndExit.
+By default, it saves the current page and then starts the onFinish handler. - onSaveAndExit.
 Specifies what happens when a user saves and exits the script.
 By default, it saves the current page and determines what page to go to.
 If the user is not logged in, the log-in page is displayed.
 If the user is logged in, the dashboard is displayed. - onRef.
 A function that receives the instance of the current BaseFormContainer to provide access to its defined functions and props.
 You can use this function to customize the default BaseFormContainer functions.
-For an example of using the onRef function to customize the behavior of Save and exit, see the SampleApplicationFormComponent in the sampleApplication.
+For an example of using the onRef function to customize the behavior of Save and exit, see the SampleApplicationFormComponent in the sampleApplication. - onBackForFirstPage.
+A function that is called on the back-button click event of the first page of a form to redirect back to another form.
+The function contains the code responsible for the redirection.
+For example, you might want to go back to an application script from a submission script to change something before you submit an application.